AI Briefs

 Did you know?

-Senegal is home to the Djoudj National Bird Sanctuary, a UNESCO World Heritage Site and one of the largest bird sanctuaries in Africa, covering over 16,000 hectares of land and water.
+Senegal is home to the Djoudj National Bird Sanctuary, a UNESCO World Heritage Site and one of the largest bird sanctuaries in Africa, covering an area of approximately 16,000 hectares.

 RWAUpdated today